flotiq/flotiq-docs/docs/API/generate-package.md

 title: Client libraries and SDKs
-description: Flotiq provides SDKs, or client libraries, to access your Content, but if you would like to build your own - you can use the OpenAPI compatible schema to generate clients and servers for mulitple languages.
+description: Flotiq provides SDKs, or client libraries, to access your Content, but if you would like to build your own - you can use the OpenAPI compatible schema to generate clients and servers for multiple languages.

 ## Download a package for your language

-On your Flotiq dashboard you can find links to download client libraries (SDK packages) for several frameworks and languages.
+On your Flotiq dashboard, you can find links to download client libraries (SDK packages) for several frameworks and languages.

 ![Available frameworks and languages](images/frameworkslogos.png)

 Currently supported generators are:

-* C# client
+* C# client,
-* Go client
+* Go client,
-* Java client
+* Java client,
-* Node client
+* Node client,
-* PHP client
+* PHP client,
-* Python client
+* Python client,
-* Angular client
+* Angular client,
 * Postman collection.

 These packages are automatically generated every time you modify your Content Type definitions, just like your API documentation.